eclipselabs/eclipseiot-testbed-productionperformancemanagement/grinding-machine/README.rst

 between it and the workpiece, the grinding wheel has a higher linear speed, resulting in friction and the desired material removal.

-The ballscrew(s) is a linear actuator that is responsible for the relative position of the wheels to each other, and the force which they are squeezing the workpiece with.
+The ballscrew is a linear actuator that is responsible for the relative position of the wheels to each other, and the force which they are squeezing the workpiece with.
 A ballscrew is conceptually very similar to a leadscrew, which consists of a screw shaft and a nut connected to it, so that the turning